Home > Personal development > Interpersonal communication > Communicating better to prevent burn-out

 Sensations exist even before we can put words to them or attach them to an emotion.
 We can choose to run away from them, which would mean repressing our sensations.

 It is possible to reinvest them.
 The skill that Emma could develop is that of self-observation.
-Feel what is present in your body, by focusing your attention on different parts of it, to carry out a scan.
+Feel what is present in your body, by focusing your attention on different parts of it, to perform a scan.
 Knowing how she feels will help her to know what she needs.

 Here are some examples of how it feels: